A path integral approach to sparse non-Hermitian random matrices: The dense limit: Rainbow diagrams and recovering the elliptic law

 \subsection{Disorder-averaged generating functional and series expansion of the response functions}

 Let us take the simple example where the matrix $\underline{\underline{a}}$ is fully populated (i.e. all elements are non-zero).
 We suppose its elements have statistics

 If the higher-order moments decay more quickly than $1/N$, they do not contribute to the response functions in the thermodynamic limit $N\to \infty$, and consequently they do not affect the eigenvalue spectrum.
 This means that one could treat $a_{ij}$ as correlated Gaussian random variables without loss of generality.
-How one can see this so-called universality principle \cite{taovukrishnapur2010, taovu2010} from our approach is discussed further in SM Section S2.
+How one can see this so-called universality principle \cite{taovukrishnapur2010, bai2010spectral, nguyen2015elliptic} using the present approach is discussed further in SM Section S2.

 Taking the disorder average of the generating functional using the statistics in Eq.~(\ref{ellipticstats}), one arrives at

 where the action $S= S_0 + S_\mathrm{int}$ is the sum of two contributions: a `bare' action $S_0$ and an interaction term $S_\mathrm{int}$